What’s Your Strategy for Building Trust with Prospective Customers?

 All things being equal, people tend to buy from people they like and trust.
-All things being unequal, the same principal applies.
+All things being unequal, the same principle applies.

 Three key things to understand: